Morgan Stanley slashes price target on Appian Corporation [APPN] – find out why.

+Appian Corporation [NASDAQ: APPN] gained 1.72% on the last trading session, reaching $57.94 price per share at the time.
+Appian Corporation represents 67.53 million in outstanding shares, while the company has a total market value of $4.08 billion with the latest information.
+APPN stock price has been found in the range of $56.58 to $59.40.

-Compared to the average trading volume of 1.22M shares, APPN reached a trading volume of 1088406 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 1.22M shares, APPN reached a trading volume of 1152309 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for APPN shares is $39.83 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on APPN stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.